-The record date to determine the stockholders entitled to notice of and to vote at the Annual Meeting is the close of business on November 8, 2021 (the "Record Date").
 The Record Date is established by the Board as required by New Jersey law.
-On the Record Date, 37,648,020 shares of common stock were issued and outstanding.
-On the Record Date, 72,992 shares of Series D Preferred Stock were issued and outstanding and pursuant to the terms of the Series D Preferred Stock as set forth in the certificate of designation for the Series D Preferred Stock, the holder of Series D Preferred Stock is entitled to 36,496 votes on the proposals described in this Proxy Statement.
+On the Record Date, 39,470,009 shares of Common Stock were issued and outstanding.
+On the Record Date, 72,992 shares of Series D Preferred Stock were issued and outstanding, and, pursuant to the terms of the Series D Preferred Stock as set forth in the certificate of designation for the Series D Preferred Stock, the holder of Series D Preferred Stock is entitled to 36,496 votes on the proposals described in this Proxy Statement.
 See "What are the voting rights of the stockholders?" below.